 5. Cat Litter

 “Clumping litter is typically preferred, but each shelter may have a specific type that works best for their needs,” says Hagerman.

 Other Ways to Help Pet Shelters This Winter

 Not every animal shelter donation needs to be store-bought pet supplies, Bank and Collins say.
 Here are four ways to offer your time and assistance this winter to help animals.

 - Foster a cat.
 During kitten season, volunteers can foster new kitties to help them socialize to the point where they can be adopted.

 - Be a walker.
 Taking healthy dogs out for a stroll gives the shelter staff extra time to care for the more critical animals.

 - Raise money.
 Host a bake sale, put on a car wash or set up a Facebook fundraiser to benefit your local shelter.

 - Adopt a pet.
 If you’re ready to give a dog or a cat a good home, meet with an adoption counselor to find the right breed and age for your lifestyle.
-You can also browse adoptable pets online.
+Find out about the most common breeds in shelters, and browse adoptable pets online.

 More Ways to Help